SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

 a. <u>/adapter</u>: This is the endpoint which is used to accept job results from CL job requests.
 This endpoint does the following:
   - Read the result, request ID, request Type and job name from the received body
   - Check if an actual result was received and if not return a status 500 response.
 If a result is received, a 200 is sent as response.
-  - Obtain the last price on-chain from the state
+  - Obtain the last price on-chain from the DB
   - Obtain the round to push the price for by checking whether the latest round on-chain is greater than the oracle's last reported round.
 If so, the round ID would be the latest round on chain.
 Otherwise, the latest round on chain is incremented by 1 as a new round would need to be created.
   - Push the price on chain if it satisfies all the following criteria:
+    - SEND_CHECK_INTERVAL seconds passed from the last price push update to ensure that multiple price updates are not pushed simultaneously
     - If it is a new round and we the oracle has not started the current on-chain round or if it is not a new round but the oracle has not submitted to the current round on-chain
     - One of the following:
       - If its time for a price update by comparing the timestamp of the last round and now by making use of <b>pushInterval</b>(for that feed) (Request type 1)
       - If there is a price deviation greater than <b>priceDeviationPerc</b>(for that feed) between the received price and the latets price on chain (Request type 2)
       - If there was a new a new round (Request type 3)
-  - Update the 'last_reported_round' and the request ID of latest job result received from CL node in the state file
+  - Update the 'last_reported_round' and the request ID of latest job result received from CL node in the DB
 <div id='postjobs'></div>

 b. <u>/jobs</u>: This is the endpoint which is used to handle a new job created on the CL node.
-This endpoint adds the job to the list of jobs in the state and intialises all the required states.
+This endpoint adds the job to the jobs table in the DB.

 <div id='deljobs'></div>

 c. <u>/jobs/:id</u>:  This is the endpoint which is used to handle a job removal on the CL node.
-This endpoint removes the job from the list of jobs in the state and removes any related states.
+This endpoint removes the job from the DB.

 <br>
 <div id='middlewarefunc'></div>